ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 #### Standard Polling Query

 In a second step, we have to implement the response to the different queries supported in the implementation.info.
-In the case of asynchronous integration required polling synchronization, please follow all the steps described in the dedicated parts of the Source SDK as follows:
+In the case of asynchronous integration required polling synchronization, please follow all the steps described in the dedicated parts of the Channel SDK as follows:

 * [Polling system](../polling)
 * [Action details](../action-details)